 Whether you’re innovating your customer experience or upgrading your back-end systems – you are managing business transformation.
 Leading transformation can be very stressful.
 We recently commissioned research into how leaders can minimize stress and make their transformation programs more successful.
 Here a CFO shares his views on the personal toll of leading change.

 The stress of making the right decision

-When the stakes are particularly high, the ‘challenge’ process becomes longer and harder.
+When the stakes are particularly high, the ‘challenge’ process becomes longer and more difficult (and more stressful).
 It’s a lot harder to get people’s buy-in as well.
 Your approval processes become much longer and more torturous.

 In high-stakes programs, you can get multiple ‘challenge’ stages.
 So, after year two, people ask “should we carry on, or should we stop?”
 And that becomes really hard because you’re already invested in something, and are thinking, “should we throw this all away, abandon ship?
 Or should we carry on?”
 Those become tough conversations.

 Embracing the positive side of stress